SoftwareAG/c8y-docs/content/edge/installation-bundle/installing-edge-using-gui.md

 4. Open the URL in a browser to start the installation process.

-   Read the prerequisistes and ensure that you have the domain name, SSL certificate and key associated with your domain name, and the license file.
+   Read the prerequisites and ensure that you have the domain name, SSL certificate and key associated with your domain name, and the license file.

 5. Click **Start Installation**.